mr-tbot/mesh-ai/README.md

 ## Quick Start (docker-compose)

 1. **Copy**
    - Copy the docker-compose file in the root of this directory.
+(Note: there are two pull tags, latest will pull the "latest" working version, and "DEV", this tag will pull the latest built from the main branch of the repo.)
 2. **Run**
    - Run docker compose:
      ```bash